flarehotspot/sdk-utils/sdk/mkdocs/docs/api/session-source.md

 ### ExpDays

-The number of days the session is valid from the time that it is started.
+The number of days the session is valid from the time that it is started plus the [TimeSecs](#timesecs) value.
 It is a pointer to an unsigned integer value.
 A `nil` value indicates that the session does not expire.

 ### DownMbits